tvdboom/ATOM/docs_sources/api/ATOM/atomregressor.md

 <a href="https://github.com/tvdboom/ATOM/blob/master/atom/atom.py#L887">[source]</a>
 </span>
 </div>
-Add a transformer to the current branch.
+Add a transformer to the pipeline.
 If the transformer is not fitted, it is fitted on the complete training set.
 Afterwards, the data set is transformed and the transformer is added to atom's pipeline.
 If the transformer is a sklearn Pipeline, every transformer is merged independently with atom.

 !!! warning

-    * The transformer should have fit and/or transform methods with arguments `X` (accepting an array-like object of shape=(n_samples, n_features)) and/or `y` (accepting a sequence of shape=(n_samples,)).
+    * The transformer should have fit and/or transform methods with arguments `X` (accepting a dataframe-like object of shape=(n_samples, n_features)) and/or `y` (accepting a sequence of shape=(n_samples,)).
-    * The transform method should return a feature set as an array-like object of shape=(n_samples, n_features) and/or a target column as a sequence of shape=(n_samples,).
+    * The transform method should return a feature set as a dataframe-like object of shape=(n_samples, n_features) and/or a target column as a sequence of shape=(n_samples,).